VijayChandraAtheli/vijaychandraatheli.com/_posts/2025-12-28-welcome-to-my-journal.md

 ## A New Beginning

-After years of working as a business analyst and consultant, I've accumulated countless insights, lessons learned, and perspectives on Business Intelligence, Analytics, Data Strategy, and Technology implementations.
-This journal is my attempt to organize those thoughts and share them with a broader audience.
+Over the last few years, through a mix of consulting work and hands-on analytics roles, I’ve started noticing recurring patterns in how organizations use (and misuse) data, technology, and systems.
+Some of these insights came from projects that worked well; others came from things that didn’t.

+This journal is my way of slowing down, reflecting on those experiences, and making sense of what I’m learning — across Business Intelligence, Analytics, Data Strategy, and technology implementations — while I’m still very much in the process of growing.

 ## Why Write?